Operational transformation: System architecture

 Collaboration systems utilizing Operational Transformations typically use replicated document storage, where each client has their own copy of the document; clients operate on their local copies in a lock-free, non-blocking manner, and the changes are then propagated to the rest of the clients; this ensures the client high responsiveness in an otherwise high-latency environment such as the Internet.
 When a client receives the changes propagated from another client, it typically transforms the changes before executing them; the transformation ensures that application-dependent consistency criteria (invariants) are maintained by all sites.
 This mode of operation results in a system particularly suited for implementing collaboration features, like simultaneous document editing, in a high-latency environment such as the web.

 Basics

+Basic idea behind OT.
+The operation O2—del[2, "c"]—generated by the user on the right site, is transformed to del[3, "c"] once it is received by the user on the left site and it is discovered that there is an operation (O1) that has been executed there and that has not yet been taken into account by O2.

-The basic idea of OT can be illustrated by using a simple text editing scenario as follows.
-Given a text document with a string "abc" replicated at two collaborating sites; and two concurrent operations:
+The basic idea of OT can be illustrated using a simple text-editing scenario.
+Consider a text document containing the string "abc", replicated at two collaborating sites, and two concurrent operations: